rudderlabs/analytics-go/Readme.md

 ## Gzip support

-The Go SDK supports Gzip compression from version 4.0.0 and it is set to true by default.
-However, you can manually enable or disable this feature by setting the `Gzip` parameter to `1` or `0` while initializing the SDK, as shown:
+The Go SDK supports Gzip compression from version 4.0.0 and it is enabled (set to `0`) by default.
+However, you can disable this feature by setting the `Gzip` parameter to `1` while initializing the SDK, as shown:

 ```go
 client, _ := analytics.NewWithConfig(WRITE_KEY,